Therapeutic: allergy, cold, and cough remedies, antihistamines

 Use Cautiously in: Patients with hepatic or renal impairment (↓ dose to 5 mg every other day); Geri: Dosing for the elderly should consider ↓ hepatic, renal, or cardiac function, concomitant diseases, other drug therapy, and ↑ risk of adverse reactions; Pedi: Children <6 mo (safety not established).

 Drug-Drug: The following interactions may occur, but are less likely to occur with desloratadine than with more sedating antihistamines.
-MAO inhibitors may ↑ ...
+MAO inhibitors may ↑ and prolong ...